 Also, the CHIM is just about the only "thing" you can just buy, read the directions, and use; that will help you set up and manage tiny endowment-like funds.
-As long as your average spending yield is lower than the CHIM's average yield, then there's little-to-nothing else anyone has ever invented that will perform this function - without having to hire actuaries or a team of expensive investment advisors that specialize in endowment fund investing.
+As long as your average spending yield is lower than the CHIM's average yield, then that will perform this function - without having to hire actuaries or a team of expensive investment advisors that specialize in endowment fund investing.
 In other words, the CHIM is the money tool that does this job as close as you can get without spending "real money" on the project.

-Also while on the subject: Why fixed annuities are not the answer (and why you shouldn't fear buying bond mutual funds when you think interest rates are about to go up).
+Also, while on the subject: Why fixed annuities are NOT the answer when it comes to getting a retirement paycheck from your nest egg (and why you shouldn't fear buying bond mutual funds when you think interest rates are about to go up).
 There's more math and evidence that this is the best way to get retirement income on the fixed annuity page (click the link above)

 The Asset Allocation Models Include: